noahgibbs/madscience/README.md

 This is the open, MIT-licensed source code behind the (commercial) product "Rails Deploy In An Hour" (http://rails-deploy-in-an-hour.com).

+## What Do You Need?

+* Ruby
+* RubyGems

+MadScience is compatible with your version manager of choice, but doesn't require one on the host machine.
+You may need to use a different command line for sudo, as you normally would when running Ruby executables with that version manager -- for instance, rvm uses "rvmsudo".

+It uses RVM on the Guest VM, and doesn't allow other version managers on the guest.

 ## To Test and Create a Server

     # Edit the file, change from rails-devise-pundit to your app